 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile and natural slate weigh far more than asphalt; these materials punish a standard container that was not built for the load.
-We route a 30-yard low-wall bin onto a heavy-duty Lowboy for these projects: the unit features reinforced sides and a thicker floor plate.
-We cap the fill volume well below the visual rim to ensure legal axle weight.
-For mixed materials, we also manage a general construction debris service for your job site.
+Concrete tile, natural slate, and standing-seam metal weigh heavily; these materials punish a standard container that was not built for the load.
+We route a 30-yard low-wall bin with reinforced sides and a heavier floor plate to manage the weight.
+We cap the fill volume well below the visual rim to keep the axle weight legal; then, we set the lowboy for transport.
+For lighter mixed materials, we offer our general construction debris service.

 Same-day Pickup for Fast Roof Project Turnover

-Tear-offs run on tight schedules, so the roll-off shouldn’t slow crews down.
-Dispatch coordinates same-day haul-out around the crew’s demobilization window—freeing the driveway for inspection or gutter reinstall before the homeowner takes the key; Lewisville crews handle the swap-out daily.
-Booked by noon—on the truck the same afternoon!
+Tear-offs run tight schedules; the roll-off shouldn’t slow crews down.
+Dispatch coordinates same-day haul-out around the crew’s demobilization window so the driveway frees up for inspection or gutter reinstall before the homeowner walks the site.
+Lewisville crews route the swap-out fast!